-If you experience EDS you should be particularly careful when driving, operating machinery or any other activities which may be dangerous.
+If you experience EDS and/or SA, you should be particularly careful when driving, operating machinery or any other activities which may be dangerous.
 Please inform the doctor immediately if you ever have a sudden onset of sleep while driving.

 How can I help myself?